Tour Summary – What’s Included

 - William Robinson was the lead exponent of the natural style of gardening.
 He used Gravetye Manor’s 35 acres of gardens to showcase his ideas.
 Today more than 150 years later we are able to visit these historically important gardens and learn from the techniques that he pioneered.
 As we will see, Robinson’s concept of the wild garden is one in which the gardener embraces nature rather than seeks to control it.
 Robinson also introduced the idea of the modern mixed border an example of which we will see in the garden when we visit.
 There is a kitchen garden which produces vegetables and fruits for the hotel’s kitchen.
 In the woodland we find many of the original trees that he planted.
 There is a magnolia walk that leads to a lake and a path that passes through wildflower meadows, a tapestry of blooms which last until end of September.
 Before we start exploring the gardens we’ll have an exclusive lunch here in its excellent restaurant (included).

-- At the end of the day we’ll travel back to the Doubletree by Hilton West End Hotel in central London for the last night of this tour.
+- At the end of the day we’ll travel back to the Doubletree by Hilton London Victoria hotel in central London for the last night of this tour.
 Make your own arrangements for dinner either in the hotel or at one of the restaurants recommended by the Hotel’s concierge.

 Day 7 – 26 May 2020 – Check-Out & Kew Gardens.
 BREAKFAST INCLUDED.